 The term ‘Shark Teeth’, also known as ectopic eruption, originates from the fact that sharks have 5 to 15 rows of teeth in each jaw.
-Actual shark teeth do not have roots, do not develop cavities, and are replaced very quickly!
+Actual shark teeth in kids do not have roots, do not develop cavities, and are replaced very quickly!
 In children, this is not the case.
 This condition can be identified when an adult tooth comes in behind a baby tooth that has not yet fallen out therefore forming a second row of teeth.
-This occurrence happens when baby tooth roots fail to dissolve and adult teeth are forced to erupt behind the baby teeth due to lack of space.
+This occurrence happens when baby tooth roots fail to dissolve and permanent tooth is forced to erupt behind some baby tooth due to lack of space.

 There are a few places where shark teeth can develop.
-Shark teeth can occur in the lower (front teeth) incisors; they are more common in the lower front teeth but can also occur anywhere else in the mouth such as in the upper molars.
+Ectopic Eruption can occur in the lower (front teeth) incisors; they are more common in the lower front teeth but can also occur anywhere else in the mouth such as in the upper molars.

 What should I do if my child has Shark Teeth?